syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-PDF.md

 #### Exclude groups while exporting

-By default, all the groups in dataGrid will be exported to PDF.
-If you want to export the datagrid without Groups, you need to set `ExportGroups` property as `false`.
+By default, all the groups in data grid will be exported to PDF.
+If you want to export the data grid without Groups, you need to set `ExportGroups` property as `false`.

 {% highlight c# %}
 private void PDFExport_Clicked(object sender, EventArgs e)